WWF-Sweden/ITR-tool/docs/intro.rst

 |image3|

-**Step 1:** **Converting publicly stated targets to temperature scores**.
-The targets are first filtered and are - if valid - translated to a specific temperature score, based on the relevant regression model [Section 1.3 in the
+**Step 1:** **Create benchmarks from IPCC scenarios**.
+The benchmark creation step (Step 1, Chapter 4) consists in running linear regression models.
+The outputs of these models are based on a warming function, derived from all vetted model-based scenarios in the IPCC Sixth Assessment Report (AR6) Scenario Explorer and Database hosted by the International Institute for Applied Systems Analysis (IIASA) (Byers et al., 2022).
+[Section 4 in the
 `methodology <https://sciencebasedtargets.org/wp-content/uploads/2020/09/Temperature-Rating-Methodology-V1.pdf>`__].
 The sector classification of the company is used to ensure that the target is correctly mapped to the appropriate regression model e.g. a